-- 1.2 The University Secretary has been designated as the Responsible Person as required by the Regulatory Reform (Fire Safety) Order 2005.
-Responsibility for the coordination of emergency evacuation lies with the University Secretary; however the practical implementation of evacuation procedures has been delegated to the duty Campus Co-ordinator.
-Responsibility for the formulation and implementation of evacuation procedures has been delegated to the Fire Safety Group. - 1.3 The Legal Services and Health and Safety Assistant is responsible for providing advice and training on, and promulgating, monitoring and auditing the standards and procedures for evacuation. - 1.4 The evacuation plan will have arrangements for the evacuation of all people and will not rely on the assistance of the Fire and Rescue Service. - 1.5 Function/conference organisers will be responsible for ensuring that all persons including disabled people attending conferences or functions are provided with information regarding evacuation in the event of an emergency and where appropriate a suitable plan for evacuation. - 1.6 The responsibility for informing visitors of the evacuation procedures and for ensuring that a personal emergency evacuation plan is in place for any visitors who may be disabled is that of the University member of staff hosting the visit.
-Hosts should consult with the Legal Services and Health and Safety Assistant. - 1.7 The Head of Estates shall be responsible for all standard evacuation plans for visitors or casual users of all University buildings.
-These standard plans may be presented as options for disabled people visiting the University to choose from and will be held at reception points within a University building and shall be advertised and offered to people either by the host or generally as part of any reception procedures. - 1.8 On hearing the continuous sounding of the fire alarm, the lecturer must ensure that students under his or her supervision are made aware of the assembly point and that they leave the building by the nearest available exit route in a calm and orderly manner.
-The results of a roll call must be given to the Fire and Rescue Service.
+- 1.2 The Chief Operating Officer has been designated as the Responsible Person as required by the Regulatory Reform (Fire Safety) Order 2005.
+Responsibility for the coordination of emergency evacuation lies with the Director of Estates; however, the practical implementation of evacuation procedures has been delegated to the duty Campus Manager.
+Responsibility for the formulation and implementation of evacuation procedures has been delegated to the Fire Safety Team. - 1.3 The Health and Safety Advisor is responsible for providing advice and training on, and promulgating, monitoring and auditing the standards and procedures for evacuation. - 1.4 The evacuation plan will have arrangements for the evacuation of all people and will not rely on the assistance of the Fire and Rescue Service. - 1.5 Function/conference organisers will be responsible for ensuring that all persons including disabled people attending conferences or functions are provided with information regarding evacuation in the event of an emergency and where appropriate a suitable plan for evacuation. - 1.6 The responsibility for informing visitors of the evacuation procedures and for ensuring that a personal emergency evacuation plan is in place for any visitors who may be disabled is that of the University member of staff hosting the visit.
+Hosts should consult with the Health and Safety Advisor - 1.7 The Director of Estates shall be responsible for all standard evacuation plans for visitors or casual users of all University buildings.
+These standard plans may be presented as options for disabled people visiting the University to choose from and will be held at

+- reception points within a University building and shall be advertised and offered to people either by the host or generally as part of any reception procedures. - 1.8 On hearing the continuous sounding of the fire alarm, the lecturer must ensure that students under his or her supervision are made aware of the assembly point and that they leave the building by the nearest available exit route in a calm and orderly manner.
+The results of any form of roll call must be given to the Fire and Rescue Service.